flashboss/rubia-forums/README.md

 In this sample you must set the testing in the italian language.

-Since Firexox 47.x you must download the Geck Driver to use Selenium.
+Since Firefox 47.x you must download the Geck Driver to use Selenium.
 To test the application with Firefox 50.0.2 download the Gecko driver here according your operative system:

 https://github.com/mozilla/geckodriver/releases/tag/v0.11.1